 Our training team is compiling the world’s largest collecting of rugby training tips, blogs and resources.
 Below, you’ll find blog posts written by former pro rugby players, team trainers, coaches, players and more.
 We’re big proponents of unconventional training methods and finding training hacks that will provide the greatest reward with the lowest risk of injury possible.
 Can’t find what you need?
 Try one of our training and diet programs.
 Download them all, for free!

 How do you manage to train for rugby while you’re on a business trip?
-Here are some quick tips for business trip workouts to keep you fit for your game on Saturday.
+Here are some tips for business trip workouts to keep you fit for Saturday’s game.
+It’s ideal for anyone who is going to miss training on Tuesday and Thursday, but who still wants to make the rugby game on Saturday.

 What are the best single-limb movements for rugby players to use to develop strength for the rugby field?
-Here’s our breakdown of the top nine movements.
+Here’s our breakdown of the top nine single-limb movements that (when incorporated into your training program) can help you become a better and stronger rugby player.

 Speed is one of the most intimidating factors in rugby.
-The faster you can sprint, the better you can intercept and evade the opposition, and be in the right place at the right time to attack, score, or defend.
+The faster you can sprint, the better you can evade the opposition, attack, score, or defend.
+Wingers, and to a lesser extent fullbacks, will need to train differently if they want to be lightning-fast on the rugby field.

 Power is crucial in rugby.
 The more you produce, the harder you hit and the faster you can cover the field.
-Try these power exercises for rugby players.
+Try these power exercises this pre-season.
+You’ll get stronger, leaner and more powerful in the process, all good things for rugby players!

 If you MUST train for rugby despite being injured, these strategies may allow you to exercise without making your existing problems worse.

-Developing muscular endurance for the rugby field April 12, 2017 / Training Team / endurance, strength, training Rugby is a sport where strength and power are undeniably king.
-Scrummaging, tackling, and sprinting for the line are all good examples of
+Developing muscular endurance for the rugby field April 12, 2017 / Training Team / Conditioning, Endurance, Strength, Training Rugby is a sport where strength and power are undeniably king.
+Scrummaging, tackling, and sprinting for the line are all good examples

 Wait, put down the dumbbells!
 We don’t mean bicep curls.
 Jefferson Curls are the best exercise for rugby players – never heard of them, hey?